shuyueW1991/A-Preliminary-Mathematical-Exegesis-of-Diffusion-Models/03-chpt3.md

 I believe it is about time to close this long chapter.
 Now let's turn our attention to diffusion model architecture again.

-Be it VAEs, GANs or NFs, their generative process in sampling is a density transformation of this form
+Be it VAE (Variational Autoencoders), GAN or NF (Normalizing Flows), their generative process in sampling is a density transformation of this form

 $$x=f_\theta(z),\text{ where }z\sim \mathcal{N}(0,I).$$